the-road-to-learn-react/the-road-to-react/manuscript/react-modern/meet-another-react-component.md

 # leanpub-end-insert
 ~~~~~~~

-Finally we have three components in our application: App, List and Search.
+Finally, we have three components in our application: App, List, and Search.
 Generally speaking, a React application consists of many hierarchical components; which we can put into the following categories:

 ![](images/component-tree.png)